 - Confirm selections for your fixtures, finishes and colors

 - Specialty trade partner open house

 - Proposal presentation meeting

-During the review of your specifications binder, we walk you through a detailed proposal with drawings, product specifications and finish samples.
 During the proposal presentation meeting we will discuss your production contract which includes your fixed investment price, payment schedule, and proposed start and finish dates.
 If you are looking for a line-item quote (often referred to as a bid) we are not the company for you.
 Our fixed investment price method is the best way we've found to eliminate unpleasant surprises.
 This price will not change unless you request a change to the scope or something unforeseen arises (i.e. dry rot, electrical issues, insects).
 Check out this short video where we explain the shortcomings of bids and why we use a fixed investment price model.

 Remodeling a Kitchen